 Central Office: Neil Blickman FTC Octane Rule Coor.
 6th St. & Penn.
-Ave.,
+Ave., N.W.
 Washington, DC 20580 (202) 326-3038

-June, 1978 and the Federal Trade Commission's Octane Rule, 16.C.F.R.Part 306.
+As of June 1, 1979, the FTC requires the determination of octane ratings by refiners, the certification of octane ratings by refiners and distributors and the posting of octane ratings by retailers on all gasoline pumps.
+The requirements are set forth in Public Law 95-297, the Petroleum Marketing Practices Act (PMPA), passed in June, 1978 and the Federal Trade Commission's Octane Rule, 16.C.F.R.
+Part 306.
 Although the octane posting rule has no effect on most programs administered by State weights and measures officials with respect to checking gasoline dispensing devices for accuracy, the Liaison Committee feels that the Conference should be generally informed about the law and the FTC rule, if only to be prepared to answer inquiries about it or for some possible future enforcement demands.
 Keeping apprised of developments associated with the rule may be advisable.
 In addition, it will affect States which have octane certification and posting programs.